A man looking at a phone

 What can I use the My Telstra app for?

-• Check your mobile usage data and plan information
+• Check your mobile data usage and plan information

 • Display recent payments and payment information